cryoem-uoft/cryosparc-tools/docs/intro.md

 particles.save(path)
 ```

-## Running the Example Notebooks
+## Running the Examples

-The example notebooks require additional dependencies to run.
+The example Jupyter notebooks require additional dependencies to run.
 Use
 [conda](https://www.anaconda.com/products/distribution) to create a new Python
 environment with the required dependencies.
 Here the environment is named
 `cryosparc-tools-example` but any name may be substituted: